 Bernard Tomic had his first – and many would say only – major breakthrough on the ATP tour at Wimbledon 2011.
 He reached the quarter finals, incidentally becoming the youngest Wimbledon quarter finalist in 25 years.
 The entire world now had to sit up and take note.
 He wowed audiences with his super easy racket swing, combined with the footwork and agility of a pregnant hippo.
 His lazy elegance often made it look like he wasn’t even trying.
 In time, we would learn that appearances aren’t always deceptive.

 Tomic eventually lost the quarter finals to Novak Djokovic.
 That match can be considered to be a career changing one for the Serb.
 Having beaten Tomic, he now had the confidence that he could beat anyone on grass.
 Djokovic, who had never gone beyond the semis at The All England Club, went on to lift his first Wimbledon trophy that year.
-Today, he is a three-time Wimbledon champion.
+Today, he is a four-time Wimbledon champion.

 Tomic was part of an incredible young upcoming generation, the likes of which men’s tennis hadn’t witnessed for a very long time, if ever.
 This included several future legends such as Milos Raonic, Grigor Dimitrov, David Goffin and perhaps a couple others too.
 Indeed, the previous decade had seen the rise of players like Andy Murray, Novak Djokovic, Rafael Nadal, Andy Roddick, Roger Federer, Marat Safin, and Hewitt.
 Now the tennis world was eagerly waiting for this new generation of players to reach their full potential and play second fiddle to the so-called ‘Big 4’.